 Competency and placement testing.
-All credit students must show competence in basic writing, mathematics, and computer skills.
+All credit students must show competence in basic writing and mathematics.
 Competence in these areas contributes to the student's potential for success in college.
 Competence in any of the above areas may be shown through transfer of college credit, CLEP scores, AP credits, SAT/ACT scores, or competency testing.